Updated April 13, 2021

-UPDATE 13 May: Limited puppy preschool places are now available at our clinic on Thursday nights.
-To comply with current regulations, we request that:
+Limited puppy preschool places are also available at our clinic on Wednesday and Thursday nights.

 Why Socialisation Matters